-Everyone experiences adversity and people have different abilities to recover from difficult situations.
-This is called resilience and the good news is, it can be developed.
+People have different abilities to recover from adversity, called resilience.
+If you don’t feel particularly resilient, the good news is you can learn to be.
 In the book, Bouncing Back: The Neuroscience of Resilience and Well-Being, Linda Graham, MFT explores the ways in which you can do just that.

 The 6 C’s of Coping

-Learn to regulate your flight, fight, freeze response to experience inner peace as opposed to numbness or collapse.
+Learn to regulate your flight, fight, freeze response to experience inner peace vs numbness or collapse.

 Try This: Hand on the Heart